All Around the World (Jason Donovan album)

 All Around the World is the third studio album by Jason Donovan, released in 1993.

 The album was Donovan's first on Polydor Records and his first since parting with producers Stock Aitken Waterman.
-It featured the singles "Mission of Love" (written by ex-Halo James vocalist Christian James) (UK #26), "As Time Goes By" (UK #26) and "All Around the World" (UK #41).
+It featured the singles "Mission of Love" (written by Halo James members Ray St. John and Christian James) (UK #26), "As Time Goes By" (UK #26) and "All Around the World" (UK #41).
 The style of the album marked a change of direction from his previous work.
 The singles had failed to sell as well as his previous hits and "As Time Goes By" would be Donovan's final UK Top 40 hit.